grantcolley/dipmapper/README.md

 - **IDbTransaction transaction**.
 Transaction support.

 - **string identityField**.
 The identity field which is excluded from the SQL generated for the *INSERT* statement.

-- **bool optimiseObjectCreation**.
-A flag to indicate whether to use a *DynamicMethod* emitting IL to create objects of a given type for the results of a query.
-The *DynamicMethod* delegate is cached for re-use and can offer better performance when creating objects for large recordsets of a specified type.
-If false (default) then `Activator.CreateInstance<T>()` is used instead for object creation.

 - **T target**.
 The target object to update or insert.